alutsko/Find_PHD_advisor/README.md

 2. Run the contents in the provided GetPublicationsByKeywordAndUniversity.sql file - this will create a stored procedure referencing the aforementioned view
 3. Run the contents in the provided FacUniViewAbr.sql file - this will create a view later referenced
 4. Run the contents in the provided GetTopUniversitiesByYear.sql file - this will create a stored procedure referencing the aforementioned view

+**IMPORTANT NOTES:**

+1. Please make sure you dash mantine components package is version 0.12.1
+2. Please have Neo4j academicworld database running when running app.py
+3. Please make sure to run the SQL files in the MySQL database before running app.py

 **Usage by widget:**